jolicode/castor/doc/06-watch.md

 }
 ```

-The action can be either `create`, `write`, `rename` or `remove` and the file will be the absolute path to the file.
+`$action` can be either `create`, `write`, `rename` or `remove` and the file
+will be the absolute path to the file.

 ### Recursive watch

 By default the `watch` function will not watch subdirectories.
-You can change that by setting a specific path
+You can change
+that by setting a specific path:

 ```php
 #[AsTask]